 • What's the working capital bridge between systems?

-Next steps: Take your next M&A candidate through this framework.
-Start with a simple 3-statement model, then layer in your specific value drivers.
-Your model is only as good as your assumptions — make them explicit, document your sources, and update them as you learn.
+Run your next M&A candidate through this framework.
+Start with a 3-statement model, layer in your value drivers, stress-test every assumption.
+The model's only as good as what you feed it — make inputs explicit, source them, update as reality diverges from projections.